telehash/telehash.github.io/v3/guides/bitcoin.md

 > This is a work-in-progress

+## Encrypted Peer Connections

-This is a guide on how to use telehash to encrypt connections to the bitcoin network.
+High-level ideas on how to use telehash to encrypt connections to the bitcoin network:

 * upon startup an endpoint should generate a new hashname to identify it to the network for that session
 * if an endpoint has prior/OOB context of the keys to a known ip/port, it should attempt an encrypted connection first, and fallback to a traditional tcp socket